Tom60chat/Xbox-Live-Save-Exporter/README.md

 <!--[Website](https://tom60chat.wixsite.com/katycorp/post/?lang=en)-->

 ## Features
-- Lists all your games that are compatible with Xbox Live Cloud.
+- Lists all your local games that are compatible with Xbox Live Cloud.
-- Export your saved game files to a folder of your choice
+- Export your local saved game files to a folder of your choice
 - Rename your files to their readable name

 ## Download